-Provides the developer the ability to include Oracle Business Intelligence catalog objects in ADF Applications.
-This component uses a SOAP connection to access the Oracle BI Presentation Catalog.
+Provides the developer the ability to include Oracle BI Presentation Catalog objects in ADF Applications.
+This component uses a SOAP connection to access the catalog.

-Admin Server
+Administration Server

-Is part of the WebLogic domain, and runs the processes that manage Oracle Business Intelligence components.
-The Admin Server contains the Oracle WebLogic Server Administration Console, and Fusion Middleware Control.
+Part of the WebLogic server domain and runs the processes that manage Oracle Business Intelligence components.
+The Administration Server includes the Oracle WebLogic Server Administration Console, Oracle Fusion Middleware Control, and JMX MBeans.
+For a Simple Install type, the Administration Server also includes Java components for Oracle Business Intelligence such as Oracle BI Publisher and Oracle Real-Time Decisions.

-See also Fusion Middleware Control and Managed Server.
+See also Fusion Middleware Control, Java components and Managed Server.